yangsu01/funance_blog/blogs/12-evaluating-strategies/evaluating_strategies.md

 ## 3 Robustness of Backtests

 Again, you could stop here; we calculated the performance metrics (mean, volatility, Sharpe Ratio) and risk profile (skew, kurtosis) by backtesting the trading rule.
 Now you can use these values to compare different variations and strategies.

+How much can we trust the results from the backtest?
+Since the data we used was a random sample of the overall population, the metrics we calculated from it are also random samples.
+Sure, using a large amount of data could minimize some of the error due to the **law of large numbers** but there still may be some underlying bias.
+Different samples would likely produce different backtested results.
+How do we know the ones we got are 'realistic'?

+While in past posts, I have **walk-forward tests** to achieve this, today, we will look at a more statistical approach: **bootstrapping**.

+Specifically, I referring to `non-parametric bootstrapping` which is a resampling method used to generate different price series by sampling the original time series **with replacement** (meaning each datapoint can be sampled multiple times).
+Since each sample is generated from the original data, it maintains the same distribution.
+By then applying the backtest to each sample and re-calculating the metrics, we can test the robustness of the trading rule by looking at the cofidence interval and other statistics.

+Still with me?
+Alright, let's walk through the specific steps...

+1. Resample historical returns with replacement. *An alternative would be to first fit the data (likely some **t-distribution**) then sample according to the **PDF (probability density function)**.
+This is known as **parametric bootstrapping**.*

+2.

 ## 4 Conclusion